mfedarovich/MD2Word/README.md

 * Bullet list
 * Hyperlink.

+> Nesting levels haven't been supported for lists yet.

 You need to ensure that **all used styles** are really **saved in the word document**.
 For that you need to simply write some dummy text, apply style on to it and save document.
 Then you can cleanup your template.